 Reference books on naval architecture give a formula for the propeller power curve, but fail to explain exactly how it was derived.
 When I see something like that, I like to apply my own knowledge and analysis to it to see see if I can derive the relationship myself from what I generally know about how boat speed and horsepower are related.
 Here is my analysis and derivation of the propeller power curve.

-I will use the variables HP for power and RPM for propeller shaft speed, and state this relationship mathematically with
+I will use the variables HP for power, RPM for propeller shaft speed, MPH for boat speed, and state this relationship mathematically with

 (1) HP = (f)RPM